joaornmarques/joaomarques-website-v3/index.markdown

     <div class="u-p-2 u-pt-2 u-pb-2 u-p-3-md">
       <p class="u-ts-6 u-ft-display u-mb-4">Section:<b>{ABXY}</b></p>
       <p class="u-ts-4 u-ft-sans text-block u-mb-5 u-fw-500">
-        I also have a small obsession with gaming, while playing as many different games as possible, from the classics to some of the most recent releases.
+        I also have a small obsession with gaming, by playing as many different games as possible, from the classics to some of the most recent releases.
         <br><br>
         When not playing, I'm writing about it on my fresh new blog, ABXY.
       </p>